Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

 <details>
  <summary>Expand to see how to use the sample</summary>
  Open your web browser and make a request to the app.
 The app immediately attempts to authenticate you via the Microsoft identity platform endpoint.
-Sign in using an user account in that tenant.
+Sign in using an user account in that tenant.Open your browser and navigate to `https://localhost:44321` and sign-in using the link on top-right.

+1. Click on `TodoList`, you can click on `Create New` link.
+It will redirect to create task screen where you can add a new task and assign it to any user from the list.
+1. The `TodoList` screen also displays tasks that are assigned to and created by signed-in user.
+The user can edit and delete the created tasks but can only view the assigned tasks.

+> NOTE: Remember, the TodoList is stored in memory in this `TodoListService` app.
+Each time you run the projects, your TodoList will get emptied.

 > Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../../../../issues) page.